Chang-Yu-Chang/ecoprospector/README.md

 $ Ecoprospector mapping_file.csv 0
 ```

-For more examples and usage, please refer to the [documentation][https://ecoprospector.readthedocs.io/en/latest/].
+For more examples and usage, please refer to the [documentation](https://ecoprospector.readthedocs.io/en/latest/).

 ## Development setup

-Ecoprospector package depends on [community-simulator](https://github.com/Emergent-Behaviors-in-Biology/community-simulator) (developed by the Mehta group and described in their [paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0230430)), which depends on Numpy, Pandas, Matplotlib, SciPy that are all included in Anaconda distribution.

 A python development setup by [Anaconda](https://docs.anaconda.com/anaconda/install/) will be sufficient to implement Ecoprospector.

 ## Release History